decentraland/old-documentation/_posts/examples/2018-01-04-video-tutorials.md

 This tutorial shows how you can build a jukebox.
 It includes an array of animated buttons that can be interacted with, each button triggers the playing of a different song.

-This tutorial includes a [written guide](https://steemit.com/tutorial/@hardlydifficult/decentraland-tutorial-creating-a-music-jukebox) to acompany the video.
+This tutorial includes a [written guide](https://steemit.com/tutorial/@hardlydifficult/decentraland-tutorial-creating-a-music-jukebox) to accompany the video.

 {%  include youtube.html video_id='_K8FUg0dl0c'  %}